maikkinen/self-monitoring/README.md

 # Simple Self Monitoring WebApp
-Ths app helps you with tracking sleep duration and quality, time spent on excercising, and so on.
+This app helps you to track sleep duration and quality, time spent on excercising, and so on.
-The application provides users an opportunity to report behavior daily, and to see trends on a weekly or monthly level.
+It also provides users an opportunity to report behavior daily, and to see trends on a weekly or monthly level.